 One small change

 Never ones to be content with the status quo, we’re always working on developing alternatives.
 Take our compostable carrot bags, for example.
-They're made out of veg starch and carbon neutral – our kind of bag.
+They are a Biodegradable Biopolymer film, a modified form of polyester, and are compostable.

 And we’ve just started using little card punnets for all our tomatoes.
 These replace a shallow compostable base and a plastic sleeve.
 We’ll collect these and reuse them.
 Hurrah!
 And when they can’t be reused any more, they’re fully recyclable as they don’t have any plastic wrap on them.

 We’re planning on putting more of our fruit and veg in these card pots over the next few months, so watch your veg box for developments.

 Say how many million?

 It’s fantastic that supermarkets are now doing their bit to dissuade people from using plastic shopping bags.
 Not all shops offer crates instead of plastic bags for their deliveries, but at least you can return the bags.

 This is quite a recent development though and we’re proud to say that one of the biggest impacts we've had over the years, is that we use returnable, reusable and recyclable boxes, not plastic bags for all our deliveries.

 We’ve done some bean(bag) counting.
 Put your stat-hat on and let's have a drum roll, please.